 A couple tips now.
 The only

-modification we perform on this car is to adjust the final drive of its transmission.
-This is something to consider.
-If we
+modification possible to perform on karts is to adjust the transmission's final drive.
+This is something to

-want more top-end, scoot the slider to the left.
-If we want to go faster in a shorter amount of time (acceleration) scoot
+consider.
+For more top-end, scoot the slider to the left.
+To go faster in a shorter amount of time (acceleration) scoot it

-it to the right.
-Problem with this is we don't want to go too far right.
-We'll wind up bringing our overall ceiling
+to the right.
+Problem with this is we don't want to go too far right, this winds up bringing overall speed too

-its RPM limit, losing a bit of speed, especially if the transmission has been keyed this way.
-A limit is to cut
+RPM limit, losing a bit of speed, especially if the transmission has been keyed this way.
+A limit is to cut back

-back throttle down those straights.
-Some opponents too make their top-end ceiling a little too easily, and we can get by them
+throttle down those straights.
+Some opponents too make their top-end ceiling a little too easily, and we can get by them easily